 Purses always matched a Mad Men outfit.
 It was a signature of a well polished lady.
-The signature style for day wear was a flat, square or slightly rectangle shape, leather purse with a single arm strap in either leather or gold chain.
+The signature style for daywear was a flat, square or slightly rectangle shaped leather purse with a single arm strap in either leather or gold chain.
 For evenings or special occasions plastic Lucite clutch purses were a short lived but very big fad in the early 60’s.
 These cute rounded bags opened with a clasp or had a short gold chain.
 Fabric or leather clutches were also common and also always matched the dress.
+Shop purses.

-If you have a mother or grandmother who was a young women in the 1950s and 1960’s then you probably have noticed that they still wear a strand of pearls with their dresses.
+If you have a mother or grandmother who was a young woman in the 1950s and 1960s, then you probably have noticed that they still wear a strand of pearls with their dresses.
 Pearl necklaces were the item to have and wear.
-The fad was started by Jackie Kennedy and remained very popular throughout the 50’s and 60’s.
-I’m sure other gold jewelery was worn but the pearls were a stamp of fashion and sophistication.
+The fad was started by Jackie Kennedy and remained very popular throughout the ’50s and ’60s.
+I’m sure other gold jewelry was worn, but the pearls were a stamp of fashion and sophistication.

 This was the last decade where a woman wasn’t a woman if she didn’t wear a hat.
 In the show we didn’t see women wearing hats much since they took them off in the office.
 To and from work was a different story.
 Women’s hats came in a variety of shapes and styles.
 Felt was the main material, shaped into cloche like hats with wide brims, or sculpted into angular shapes and balanced at an angle.
 One unique shaped hat style had a crescent shape to it that pinched the head on either side of the head leaving the back of the head uncovered.
-These were ideal for hairstyles, like Joan’s french twists because it didn’t mess up the hair when taken off.
+These were ideal for hairstyles, like Joan’s French twists, because it didn’t mess up the hair when taken off.
+Shop 60s hats.

-Here are some nice 1960’s Mad Men dresses and accessories to help you start your Mad Men clothing wardrobe:
+Here are some nice 1960s Mad Men dresses to help you start your Mad Men clothing wardrobe: